Endocrine Flashcards

 Peptide and (Glyco)Protein Hormones

-- Structure: Chains of amino acids
+- Structure: chains of amino acids

-- Secreted by: Hypothalamus, pituitary, thyroid (calcitonin)
+- Secreted by: hypothalamus, pituitary, thyroid (calcitonin), pancreas (insulin, glucagon), parathyroid, and others

-- Solubility: Hydrophilic, travel freely in blood
+- Solubility: hydrophilic, travel freely in blood

-- Receptor location: Extracellular (cell surface)
+- Receptor location: extracellular receptors

-- Synthesized as preproinsulin
+- Synthesized as preproinsulin in the rough ER

 Hormonal Stimulation